BP0299435/BPP_Projects/README.md

 Key Steps:

-Loaded two datasets: lol_champs.csv and export_lol_champs.csv.
+Loaded two datasets: lol_champs.csv and export_lol_champs.csv sourced from Kaggle.

 Previewed the first five rows of each dataset to understand their structure.